sumitkrnitjsr/dummyAPI/README.md

-This project works to text API with a sample dummy data as JSON response.
+This project works to test API with a sample dummy data as JSON response.

 The URL to use for accessing the JSON is " https://raw.githubusercontent.com/sumitkrnitjsr/dummyAPI/main/employees.json "